Caribbean Internet Governance Forum (CIGF)

-The Caribbean Internet Governance Forum (CIGF) is a multi-stakeholder grouping initially convened by the Caribbean Telecommunications Union (CTU) and the CARICOM Secretariat in 2005 to bring together Caribbean views on the issues being addressed at the World Summit on Information Society (WSIS).
-It has since been convened annually by the CTU with the intention of studying and offering recommendations on technical, content, policy, cyber security, privacy and other matters related to the Internet.
-The CIGF was the first regional forum of its kind worldwide and continues to evolve with the Internet.
+The Caribbean Internet Governance Forum (CIGF) is a multi-stakeholder grouping initially convened by the Caribbean Telecommunications Union (CTU) and the CARICOM Secretariat in 2005 to bring together Caribbean views on the issues that were being addressed at the World Summit on Information Society (WSIS).
+The CIGF has since been convened annually by the CTU with the intention of studying and offering recommendations on technical, content, policy, cyber security, privacy and other matters related to the Internet.
+The CIGF was the first regional forum of its kind worldwide and it continues to evolve with the Internet.

-The CIGF has had 13 sessions from its inception to 2017 and has produced and maintained a policy framework document based the outputs of those sessions and inter-sessional online discussions.
+The CIGF has had 16 sessions from its inception to 2020 and has produced and maintained a policy framework document based on the outputs of those sessions and inter-sessional online discussions.

-The CIGF provides a forum for discussing, analysing and building consensus on issues, priorities, objectives, policies and structures relating to the governance of the Internet in the Caribbean with the aim of ensuring that the development and use of the Internet proceeds in an equitable manner that benefits everyone.
+The CIGF is the platform for synthesising Caribbean views on Internet policy matters.
+It provides a forum for discussing, analysing and building consensus on issues, priorities, objectives, policies and structures relating to the governance of the Internet in the Caribbean, with the aim of ensuring that the development and use of the Internet proceeds in an equitable manner that benefits everyone.
 It is a forum to which all stakeholders can contribute on an equal basis without any formal hierarchy.

 All are welcome to participate in the CIGF, including policy makers, regulators, service providers, content providers, consumer groups, academia, professionals, end users and other Internet interest groups.